-Our winter bedding plants will fill your hanging baskets, window boxes, patio pots and borders.
-With beautiful colour and fabulous foliage to create a beautiful winter garden.
+Our winter bedding plants will fill your hanging baskets, window boxes, patio pots and borders with beautiful colour and fabulous foliage to create a beautiful winter garden.

 Compact hardy perennials with multitudes of delicate quilled petals in pretty pom-poms, Bellis plants are packed with colour.
 For beautiful displays that flower twice a year, choose Bellisima Mixed – after flowering September-November they will overwinter to produce a second flourish from February-March!

-Caring for Bellis plants
+How to care for Bellis plants

 Plants benefit from regular deadheading to extend the flowering period and encourage more blooms to be produced.

-Forget-Me-Nots produce clusters of dainty flowers that will self-seed, so you can enjoy their colour year after year.
+Forget-me-nots produce clusters of dainty flowers that will self-seed, so you can enjoy their colour year after year.
 Choose Mon Amie Mixed for double the joy – this variety is a breeding breakthrough as it’s the first to flower in both the autumn and the spring.

-Caring for Forget-Me-Not plants
+How to care for Forget-Me-Not plants

 Forget-Me-Not flowers spread easily and care is minimal.
 As a result, they grow best in a damp, shady area, but can adapt to full sun.